The Web address of this

 knows about

-this surface problem to heal and grow their relationship in may ways!
+this surface problem to heal and grow their relationship in many ways!

-Before continuing, pause and reflect - what are your governing subselves
+breathe, and reflect - what are your subselves

 saying and feeling?
 Can you recall why you started reading this article?
 How do the ideas you've